Onaaigal Jakkiradhai: Plot

-Anjali (Baby Amrutha) is the only child of a rich couple (Vijay Krishnaraj and Nithya Ravindran), who is born after 16 years of their marriage.
+Anjali (Baby Amrutha) is the only child of a rich couple (Vijay Krishnaraj and Nithya Ravindran), who was born after 16 years of their marriage.
 Anjali is raised with so much love and affection by her parents.
-Azhagu (Kabali Vishwanth) is Anjali's maternal uncle who just roams around with his friends Chithappu (A. Venkatesh), Saravanan (Adams), and Pandi (Kasion).
+Azhagu (Kabali Vishwanth) is Anjali's maternal uncle who roams around with his friends Chithappu (A. Venkatesh), Saravanan (Adams), and Pandi (Kasion).
 All four friends are badly in need of money for different reasons.
 Although Azhagu is fond of Anjali, he devises a plan to kidnap her and extract money from her father.
-As per plan, Anjali is kidnapped and held as a hostage in an isolated bungalow where Chithappu works as a security guard.
-Azhagu's friends call Anjali's father and demand one crore rupees as ransom for which he agrees.
+As per the plan, Anjali is kidnapped and held as a hostage in an isolated bungalow where Chithappu works as a security guard.
+Azhagu's friends call Anjali's father and demand one crore rupees as ransom, for which he agrees.
 Anjali's father gives the money to Azhagu's friends and cries to Azhagu that he is even ready to give 10 crores for the sake of his daughter.
 This makes Azhagu extract more money from Anjali's father.

-Azhagu informs his friends to threaten Anjali's father by asking for another 3 crore rupees.
-Anjali's father agrees and gives the required money to kidnappers.
-Azhagu is still not convinced and wanted to extract more money from Anjali's father, but his friends are against this plan and remind him of a flashback.
-A few months back, Azhagu and his friends kidnap Varshini (Riythvika) with plans of extracting money from her father, but her father files a police complaint.
-This angers Azhagu, and he kills Varshini and buries her body at the backyard of the same bungalow and places a plate given by a tantric.
-Now, when the four friends keep discussing among themselves in the bungalow, Anjali sees Azhagu and finds out that her uncle is behind this kidnap.
-Azhagu is shocked, but his friends come up with a plan of killing Anjali.
+Azhagu instructs his friends to threaten Anjali's father by asking for an additional 3 crore rupees.
+Anjali's father agrees and gives the required money to the kidnappers.
+Azhagu is still not convinced and wants to extract more money from Anjali's father, but his friends are against this plan and remind him of a flashback.
+A few months back, Azhagu and his friends kidnapped Varshini (Riythvika) with plans of extracting money from her father, but her father filed a police complaint.
+This angered Azhagu, and he killed Varshini, buried her body in the backyard of the same bungalow, and placed a plate given by a tantric.
+Now, when the four friends keep discussing among themselves in the bungalow, Anjali sees Azhagu and finds out that her uncle is behind the kidnapping.
+Azhagu is shocked, but his friends devise a plan to kill Anjali.
 Although Azhagu does not like this plan, he is left with no option.
-Chithappu kills Anjali and buries her near to Varshini's grave at the backyard.
+Chithappu kills Anjali and buries her next to Varshini's grave in the backyard.

-The four friends experience some strange events in the bungalow, and they understand that it is Anjali's soul that is haunting them as they have not placed any tantric plate over Anjali's grave.
+The four friends experience some strange events in the bungalow, and they understand that it is Anjali's soul that is haunting them, as they have not placed any tantric plate over Anjali's grave.
 Meanwhile, Anjali's parents worry about her whereabouts, and her father gets paralyzed.
-Anjali's soul threatens the friends, making them remove the tantric plate from Varshini's grave, making her soul come out.
-Varshini's soul comes out and murders all four friends.
+Anjali's soul threatens the friends, making them remove the tantric plate from Varshini's grave and allowing her soul to come out.
+Varshini's soul then murders all four friends.